Saturday, October 5, 2024

 We've passed this bronze statue in DC many times but never paused to take a photo.
 The wounds on the feet the subtlest of pointers.

 'Flight into Egypt' catches our attention in the Smithsonian.
 George Hitchcock another American artist we'd never heard of.
-To begin with we think its a picture of a native American woman in a dusty corner of the South West.
+To begin with we think its a picture of a native American woman on a mule in a dusty corner of the South West.
 The scrub seems to dominate the picture but closer inspection shows an almost invisible Joseph stumbling dutifully and tenderly along behind.
 The things you find in little visited corners of art galleries.

 The hotel in Georgetown, which we will not use again, had a large coffin shaped ( and sized ) marble coffee table which Angus stubbed his toes on morning, noon and night.
 The gap between the sofa and the table required careful navigation.
 This level of mind motor coordination was rarely achieved.
 There was something about the decor that was underwhelming.